Prior to your arrival

 After your arrival

-- Weitz Lab Wiki.
+- Weitz Lab Wiki page.
 The Weitz group utilizes a Wiki page to share additional information and resources with current group members.
-You will need to contact Liheng Cai to request an account.
+You will need to contact Yongcheng Wang to request an account.
 While there are a number of topics addressed in greater detail on the Wiki page, it is essential that you look over the following sections shortly after your arrival.

 - Chemical Inventory

 - Group Job Assignments